-We have seen improving inflation trends where inflationary costs in product, energy and labor have moderated over the past quarter, particularly in the United States.
+We have seen improving inflation trends where inflationary costs in product, energy and labor have continued to moderate over the first half of fiscal 2024, particularly in the United States.
 However, inflation remains elevated as compared to historical rates within the United States and abroad.
 In addition, we continue to see elevated market interest rates and significant changes in foreign currencies.
 We expect these conditions to continue in the near-term, and we regularly evaluate and believe we take appropriate actions to mitigate risk in these areas.
 These actions include management of operating costs, including supply chain initiatives and pricing actions, and managing interest rate risk through the use of interest rate swaps.